Exotic Ideals in Free Transformation Group $C^*$-Algebras: Main Results

-is continuous for the chosen norms.
+is continuous for the chosen norms.\\

-Observe that, if the map $\varphi $ of the previous paragraph is a completely positive, covariant map, rather than a $*$-homomorphism, then \eqref{CoreFunctor} still gives a well-defined map.
+Observe that, if the map $\varphi $ of \eqref{uphi} is a completely positive, covariant map, rather than a $*$-homomorphism, then \eqref{CoreFunctor} still gives a well-defined map.
 However, there is no guarantee that \eqref{CoreFunctor} is continuous for the chosen norms.
-In fact, continuity fails for certain crossed-product functors, such as most Brown--Guentner functors (see~\cite[Remark 4.19]{BussEcterhoffWillettExCrPrBaCoCo}).

-On the bright side, the crossed-product functors introduced by Kaliszewski, Landstad and Quigg, usually referred to as KLQ-functors, all have the \emph{cp-map property}, meaning that \eqref{CoreFunctor} is always continuous and hence extends to a completely positive map between the respective completions (see~\cite[Corollary 4.18 and Theorem 4.9]{BussEcterhoffWillettExCrPrBaCoCo}).
+In fact, continuity fails for certain crossed-product functors, such as most Brown--Guentner functors (see \cite[Remark 4.19]{BussEcterhoffWillettExCrPrBaCoCo}).
+On the bright side, the crossed-product functors introduced by Kaliszewski, Landstad, and Quigg, usually referred to as KLQ-functors, all have the \emph{cp-map property}, meaning that \eqref{CoreFunctor} is always continuous and hence extends to a completely positive map between the respective completions (see~\cite[Corollary 4.18 and Theorem 4.9]{BussEcterhoffWillettExCrPrBaCoCo}).\\

-The KLQ-functors form a class of crossed-product functors which can be put in a one-to-one correspondence with the set of all weakly closed, $\Gamma $-invariant (for left and right translations) ideals of the Fourier--Stieltjes algebra $B(\Gamma )$~\cite[Proposition 23]{BussEcterhoffWillettExCrPrBaCoCo}.

-The reader is referred to~\cite{KaliszewskiLandstadQuiggExGrC*AlNoDu} for more details on the KLQ-functors.
-A fact about KLQ-functors important to us is that if $E\idealin B(\Gamma )$ is a $\Gamma$-invariant ideal and $\E$ is the corresponding crossed-product functor, then